-Techniques of machine learning have been shown lately to be efficient in a huge variety of tasks, from playing the game of Go1 to speech recognition2 or automatic translation3.
-In many cases, such breakthroughs correspond to complicated tasks with complex decision-making processes.
-However, it was highlighted recently that such tools can also be useful in tasks which are much more adapted to standard algorithms, such as simulation of physical systems.
-Indeed, in4-6, it was shown that a certain type of machine learning algorithms called reservoir computing7 was able to forecast the evolution of complex physical systems, namely a fully chaotic model (see also Ref.8 and references therein).
-Remarkably enough, the simulation is made from the time series of the previous states of the system, without solving explicitly the equations defining the model.
-It was also shown that other types of neural networks may be efficient as well in predicting the behaviour of such systems $^{9-12}$.
+Techniques of machine learning have been shown lately to be efficient in a huge variety of tasks, from playing the game of Go1 to speech recognition2 or automatic translation.3 In many cases, such breakthroughs correspond to complicated tasks with complex decision-making processes.
+However, it was highlighted recently that such tools can also be useful in tasks, which are much more adapted to standard algorithms, such as simulation of physical systems.
+The simulation of chaotic dynamical systems has been known for a long time to be one of the most demanding, since the instability of the system makes small errors increase exponentially with time (see, e.g., Refs.
+4-6).
+Nevertheless, it was shown in Refs.
+7-10 that a certain type of machine learning algorithms called reservoir computing11 was able to forecast the evolution of chaotic dynamical systems, even of high dimensionality (see also the recent collection of articles Ref.
+12).
+Remarkably enough, the simulation is made from the time series of the previous states of the system, without solving explicitly the equations defining the model, in a way similar to the model-free time series analysis approach developed earlier.13 In parallel, it was also shown that other types of neural networks may be efficient as well in predicting the behavior of such systems, i.e., Long Short-Term Memory (LSTM) networks^{14,15} or deep artificial neural networks.16 Some comparisons of the different methods have already been performed on test models.^{17,18}